beckitrue/dotfiles/README.md

 # dotfiles symlinked with stow
 a repo of my dotfiles and installation scripts

-## Install with stow from home directory
+## Install with stow from dotfiles directory
 `stow --target ~/.config .`

 ### Install packages